charlespascoe/project-management-system/design/crc.md

 --------------------
 * Knows
   * Role Name
+  * Permissions (application-defined string constants) that this role has
 * Collaborators
   * Database
   * Schema

-Assignment (Extends Model)
+ProjectAssignment (Extends Model)
 --------------------------
 * Knows
   * The user
   * The project
   * The role the user has in that project
 * Collaborators
+  * User
+  * Project
+  * Role
   * Database
   * Schema

 Project (Extends Model)
 -----------------------
 * Knows
+  * Project ID
   * Project Name
-  * The project's tasks
-  * The users assigned to the projet
+  * Project Icon URL
 * Does
+  * Adds a task to the project
   * Loads project tasks from the database
+  * Add a user as a project member
+  * Loads assigned project members from the database
+  * Removes a project member
 * Collaborators
   * Database
   * Schema